A Survey on Large Language Model-Based Game Agents: Reasoning of LLMGA

 \textbf{Reinforcement Learning.} Reinforcement learning (RL) provides another major paradigm for improving reasoning and action generation in LLM agents.
 Existing game agents~\cite{carta2023grounding,du2023guiding,TWOSOME,yang2023octopus} mainly adopt the Proximal Policy Optimization (PPO) algorithm~\cite{ppo}, where the model is trained as a policy $\pi(a_t \mid s_t)$ (without explicit reasoning) and updated using advantage-weighted gradients to favor actions leading to higher rewards.
 Alongside the policy model, PPO also learns a value function to estimate the relative quality of state–action pairs.
 While effective, applying RL to LLMs faces the challenge of an enormous generation space, which often leads to inadmissible actions.
 To address this, some methods compute the probability distribution of admissible actions by the chain rule before sampling, ensuring that the generated actions remain valid~\cite{carta2023grounding,TWOSOME}.

 Recent works further integrate explicit reasoning into RL training, where the LLM is trained as a policy $\pi(rs_t, a_t \mid s_t)$.
 Reinforced Fine-Tuning (ReFT)~\cite{trung2024reft} introduces chain-of-thought supervision into PPO, encouraging the model to generate reasoning paths that lead to correct answers.
 However, because reasoning tokens are often much longer than action tokens, naive optimization can overweight reasoning relative to actions.
 Zhai et al.~\cite{zhai2025fine} propose downscaling the likelihood of reasoning steps, showing that moderate scaling achieves better balance between planning and acting.
 Beyond policy optimization, value-based methods such as Q-learning extend RL to reasoning by treating partial generations as states and token expansions as actions.
-This formulation allows the use of search algorithms, such as Best-of-N sampling or Monte Carlo tree search, to evaluate and expand reasoning paths guided by the Q-function~\cite{Q*,Q*Agent}.
+This formulation allows the use of search algorithms, such as Best-of-N sampling or Monte Carlo tree search, to evaluate and expand reasoning paths guided by the Q-function~\cite{zhang2024rest}.
+Game agents extend this search-integrated view: SEEA-R1 fuses Monte Carlo tree search with a Tree-GRPO objective and a multimodal generative reward model to self-evolve on long-horizon ALFWorld tasks~\cite{tian2025seea}.

 A challenge is that conventional reward signals (and the value estimates derived from them) are provided only at the action level, providing no feedback on the intermediate reasoning steps.
 This causes error to propagate through the reasoning until the final outcome is known.
 To address this limitation, Process Reward Modeling (PRM)~\cite{prm} supplies dense feedback by explicitly evaluating intermediate reasoning steps.
+In games, the reward signal and objective are themselves often tailored to the task: LARM derives rewards from a large LLM acting as a referee to train a compact policy for long-horizon Minecraft~\cite{li2025larm}, DVM imposes a win-rate-constrained decision-chain reward to make Werewolf agents controllable~\cite{zhang2025dvm}, GFlowVLM replaces scalar-reward maximization with reward-proportional generative flow networks for card games such as BlackJack~\cite{kang2025gflowvlm}, and DipLLM sets an approximate-equilibrium policy as the learning target for Diplomacy, matching Cicero with a fraction of the data~\cite{xu2025dipllm}.
+Two further paradigms sidestep hand-specified rewards.
+First, self-play and learning-through-play supply the signal directly: SPIRAL trains on zero-sum games such as TicTacToe and Kuhn Poker with role-conditioned advantage estimation~\cite{liu2026spiral}, SPAG plays both sides of Adversarial Taboo to improve general reasoning~\cite{cheng2024spag}, and an RL-instructed discussion policy is learned through One Night Ultimate Werewolf~\cite{jin2024onuw}.
+Second, LLMs shape the RL loop without acting as the policy: EnvGen generates and adapts training environments so a small agent surpasses GPT-4 agents on Crafter~\cite{zala2024envgen}, and language-guided exploration scores candidate decisions for an RL explorer in ScienceWorld~\cite{golchha2024lge}.